UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/README.md

 - Create shared data with static class members
 - Create a static class
 - Explain the meaning and purpose of a namespace
-- Create and invoke an event in C#

 ### Xamarin.Forms